Вы здесь

 Cultural walks from Dushanbe to Ishkashim village.

-The ridge of Peter the Great is located in the Western Pamirs between the Surkhob and Obihingou rivers.
-The average height of the ridge is from 4300 meters above sea level in the west to 6000 meters above sea level in the east.
+The length of the Peter the Great ridge is 226 kilometers.
+The entire mountainous region near these ridges is a complex, intricate system of mountain nodes, ridges, high peaks and powerful glaciers.
+The average height of the ridge ranges from 4,300 meters above sea level in the west to 6,000 meters above sea level in the east.

 The ridge is composed mainly of sandstones and conglomerates.
-A characteristic feature of the relief of the ridge of Peter I are the remains of ancient flat surfaces raised to a great height, along the edges there are blockages from the trees torn out from the root.
+A characteristic feature of the relief of the Peter I ridge are the remains of ancient flat surfaces, raised to great heights; along the edges, rubble formed from uprooted trees.
+The next peak in the Peter the Great ridge, which follows after Communism Peak, is Moscow Peak, 6785 meters above sea level.

-There are two passes over the ridge: the Shini-Bini pass - between the Rodionov and Krupskaya peaks, connecting the glaciers of the Sugran and Fortambek systems, and the Kurai-Shapak pass north of the Shapak peak connecting the Khodyrsha and Shapak glaciers.
+There are two passes across the ridge: the Shini-Bini pass - between the Rodionov and Krupskaya peaks, connecting the glaciers of the Sugran and Fortambek systems, and the Kurai-Shapak pass north of the Shapak peak, connecting the Khodyrsha and Shapak glaciers.
+In the spur of the ridge northeast of the Krupskaya peak between the Shataeva and Suloev peaks there is the Suloev Pass.

 Authority: